openandclose/tosixinch/docs/commandline.rst

 .. option:: --lxml

-    extract by lxml (default)
+    extract by lxml (default, and currently the only option)

-.. option:: --readability

-    extract by readability, if no settings matched

-.. option:: --readability-only

-    extract by readability unconditionally

 .. option:: --prince